ArchILLtect/API_Interface/D&D_API_5e/readme.txt

 10/01/23 - Upgrade localCache and site content to include MAGIC ITEMS!
 Minimal functionality currently though<br>
 10/01/23 - Upgrade localCache and site content to include weapon properties.
 Minimal functionality currently though<br>
 10/01/23 - Upgraded localize_all_api_details to UPDATE AND add new non-existing detail data!
 Renamed to update_all_api_details<br>
+10/04/23 - Upgraded cacheData to handle object item counts which makes getCount and setCount obselete<br>
 <br>
 <br>
 <br>